ktindiana/sphinxval/README.md

 Input `ModelList`: Text list of model forecast jsons (full or relative path to sphinxval required, typically in a subdirectory in sphinxval/model/)

-Input `DataList`: Text list of observation jsons, prepared with fetchsep (full or relative path to sphinxval required, typically in a subdirectory in sphinxval/data/)
+Input `DataList`: Text list of observation jsons prepared with [fetchsep](https://github.com/ktindiana/fetchsep) (full or relative path to sphinxval required, typically in a subdirectory in sphinxval/data/)

 Input `TopDirectory`: For models that produce time profiles in txt files, their location is stored in SPHINX by searching through the directories on the user computer.
 TopDirectory needs to be general enough to find all txt files needed for the validation, but specific enough to avoid searching through unnecessary directories or directories that may contain copies of the same files.